-In April 1894 Rayleigh wrote an academic paper about the nitrogen problem.
-Funnily enough, Rayleigh viewed pure nitrogen, containing no argon, as ‘abnormally light nitrogen.’
+In April 1894, Rayleigh wrote an academic paper about the nitrogen problem.
+Funnily enough, he viewed pure nitrogen, containing no argon, as ‘abnormally light nitrogen.’
 He stored it for eight months and retested it to see whether its density would increase.
 (4)

 Rayleigh’s paper awakened the serious interest of William Ramsay, who had already been aware of the problem.

 Rayleigh and Ramsay carried out further experiments, keeping in touch with one another about their progress.

 In August 1894, Ramsay took air and removed its components – oxygen, carbon dioxide and nitrogen.
 He removed the nitrogen by reacting it with magnesium.

 After removing all the known gases from air, he found the gas remaining occupied one-eightieth of the original volume.
 Its spectrum matched no known gas.

 Rayleigh and Ramsay wrote a joint paper in 1895 notifying the world of their discovery.
 The new gas wouldn’t react with anything, so they named it argon, from the Greek ‘argos’, meaning inactive or lazy.
 (5)